Same-Sex Marriage Campaign

 * I want there to be more to this campaign than slick ads and smart-arsed Internet memes.
 I decided to become like the pamphleteers of old and engage with my community by presenting arguments rather than just slogans.
 All I did to bring this to your letterbox was use a word-processor, print at the local library, and have a walk in the Spring sunshine.
 I hope you take a few minutes to read and consider its content.

-There is a lot more I could say on this issue but for now I will just keep it to what I managed to fit onto one sheet of paper.
-Following the close of survey collection I will expand the content of this post.
+There is much more I could say but for now will keep it to what I managed to fit onto one sheet of paper.
+Following the close of survey collection I will expand on this topic.
 If there is any Australian citizen looking at this post at the time of its publication then feel free to comment - I welcome any respectful and reasoned discussion.